haydenmbradley/power-outage-machine-learning/README.md

 | Mean Squared Error | 10193.898269331174 | 8859.741271912088 |
 | R² Score | 0.08269072178571046 | 0.20274632367542234 |

 The R² has bumped up significantly to 0.20 which is a vast improvement over our initial model.
 Additionally, the MSE reduced by more than 1300, signaling a much better fit on testing data.
-Based on the graph above, we can clearly see that the predictions (orange) do a better job of capturing the larger spikes in the actual outage durations (blue) which was one of the most important goals for our model.
+Based on the graph above, we can see that the predictions (orange) do a better job of capturing the larger spikes in the actual outage durations (blue) which was one of the most important goals for our model.
 By capturing more non-linear relationships and incorporating more helpful inputs, our model has clearly improved over the baseline, giving us a solid foundation for predicting outage duration on unseen data.
-A model like this will hopefully make it easier for major power outages to be handeled by those affected and supported by local and national organizations in an impactful way.
+A model like this will hopefully make it easier for major power outages to be handled by those affected and supported by local and national organizations in an impactful way.